gvwilson/thirdbit/src/fiction/iffy/index.md

 wishing it would spin around and make sense.
-She could think of a hundred uses for a superconducting ring large enough to sail the *Guinevere* through, but if you had a pair of terawatt lasers capable of vaporizing steel from orbit, why would you point them at each other?
+She could think of a hundred uses for a superconducting ring large enough to sail the *Guinevere* through, but the rest of it…
-And why would you put a chair between them?

 She sat back,
 stretched,
-and yawned so widely that her jaw clicked.
+and yawned until her jaw clicked.
-As tired as she was,
-it looked like she needed to get moving.
-*Any suggestions?* she thought, but her voices were still silent.
+*Any suggestions?* she thought, but her voices stayed silent.

 It took her ten minutes to get the two sentry bots online.
 Their optical sensors didn't glow red—that only happened in sims—but